postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 ## Next steps

-Learn more about [Managing your team](/docs/administration/managing-your-team/managing-your-team/), including managing roles and inviting people to join your team.
+Learn more about [Managing your team](/docs/administration/managing-your-team/managing-your-team/), including managing team roles and inviting collaborators to join your team.